 If the College makes the determination to eliminate a position and conclude the employment of the employee holding that position without fault of that employee, the following should occur absent extenuating circumstances:

 1. The supervisor will meet at least once with the employee to explain why the decision was made;

-2. The employee will receive a minimum of 30 days notice that his/her position is being eliminated;
+2. The employee will receive a minimum of 30 days notice that their position is being eliminated;

 3. Any employee working in a position scheduled to be eliminated who has completed a minimum of 90 days of continuous employment at Kenyon will receive the following severance pay: